 When a new tag or branch is pushed to your repository, Read the Docs receives a webhook.
 We then create a new Read the Docs version that matches your new Git tag or branch.

-All rules are evaluated for this version, in the order they are listed.
+All automation rules are evaluated for this version, in the order they are listed.
 If the version matches the version type and the pattern in the rule, the specified action is performed on that version.

-Automation rules support several predefined version matches:
+Automation rules support two predefined version matches:

 Any version: All new versions will match the rule.

 SemVer versions: All new versions that follow semantic versioning will match the rule.

 If none of the above predefined matches meet your use case, you can use a Custom match.

 The custom match should be a valid Python regular expression.
 Each new version will be tested against this regular expression.